 Master of Business Administration

 The Impact MBA accommodates the busy lives of today’s leaders who balance a full slate of professional and personal commitments, with curricula delivered over six, ten-week sessions, with two courses completed in each session.
 Each session contains four in-person Saturday meetings focused on high engagement experiences complimented by six interspersed weeks of online learning.
-To build strong and lasting relationships among students and faculty the Impact MBA adopts a learner cohort of 20 to 30 students every two years.
+To build strong and lasting relationships among students and faculty the Impact MBA adopts learner groups of 20 to 30 students.
+New learners begin the program every fall.
 In this way, the program allows both the flexibility needed by today’s professionals, and the high engagement and peer-to-peer interactions that remain a critical component of all successful MBA programs.
 Sessions are spread across the academic calendar, allowing learners to capitalize on our Wisconsin summer.
 The entire 36-credit Impact MBA program is completed in less than two years.

 The Executive Impact MBA is designed for experienced professionals eager to expand their leadership potential and drive impactful change in their organizations.
 We welcome leaders from all professional backgrounds.

 Here is a quick overview: